 Colorado re-entered the national polls on Sunday, Sept.
 30 (the same point of the season it did in 2016, at that time for the first time since 2005), and almost the same identical positions: the Buffaloes came in at No. 21 in the Associated Press poll (same) and No. 23 in the USA Today Coaches ballot (No. 22 this time around).
 In 2016, it lasted just that one week before the Buffs fell out after a loss at USC; however, CU reappeared three weeks later and for the remainder of 2016.
-And now this year, CU was ranked two weeks before falling out of the AP rankings after a loss at ...
-USC (the Buffs did remain No. 25 in the coaches poll).
 Colorado owns the ninth longest streak of all-time, as from the 1989 preseason poll through the fifth week of 1997, CU had a run of 143 consecutive weeks in the AP poll.
 CU has now been ranked 304 times in its history, the 26th most all-time (Georgia Tech is 25th with 307), and has finished in the top four on four occasions, tied for 22nd most (the College Football Playoff includes the top four teams; only USC, with 12, has more than CU from the Pac-12).